 “Even on my servants, both men and women, I will pour out my Spirit in those days, and they will prophesy.”
 (Ac 2:18)

-So in this verse, Peter is quoting Joel, saying that the promise God gave to the prophet Joel was fulfilled on the Day of Pentecost.
+So in this verse, Peter is quoting Joel, saying that the promise God gave to the prophet Joel was being fulfilled.
 On that day, God began to pour out His Spirit upon His servants, both men and women.
 And He’s continuing to do it today.
 And that’s why everybody, every single servant of the Lord, every one of us, both men and women, both children and adults need the baptism with the Holy Spirit.
 We need the outpouring of the Holy Spirit, don’t we?
 Because we cannot live for the Lord without receiving the Holy Spirit.

 The other verse I want to talk about is in Acts chapter 2, verse 33, which says,

 “Exalted to the right hand of God, he has received from the Father the promised Holy Spirit and has poured out what you now see and hear.”
 (Ac 2:33)

 So, in Acts 2:33, Peter was describing that Jesus rose from the dead, was exalted to the right hand of God, and that He received from the Father the promise.
 The Father’s promise that Jesus referred to in Luke 24:49 is the Holy Spirit.
 And Peter said He has now poured the Holy Spirit out, which you can see and hear.
 They could see and hear the outpouring of the Holy Spirit, because they could see people and hear them speaking in tongues, glorifying God in other languages.
 That’s only by the power of the Holy Spirit.
 It’s the promise of the Father, that we receive the Holy Spirit.

 Now let’s look at Isaiah 59:21, which says,